Bills raising season ticket price by 12% - NewsBreak

 “While the price has gone up, the value proposition is that season tickets are now more desirable than ever,” said Ron Raccuia, the Bills’ executive vice president and chief operating officer, in the announcement on the team’s website .

 The Bills expect their season ticket base to rise to 64,000 for the 2023 season.
 There are currently 6,000 on the wait list, and last year’s season ticket renewal rate was 96%, according to the Bills.
 Thus, the demand might remain higher than the supply.
-Demand for Bills tickets on StubHub skyrockets
+Don’t worry, moviegoers!
+The Ithaca Mall Regal movie theater isn’t closing… for now

 Current season ticket members have until March 15 to renew their tickets.
 Those on the waitlist will have the opportunity to purchase tickets in April.